-Grove Beach Point Association was developed by the Jasper Jay Smith Company starting in the 1920's and onward.
+Grove Beach Point Association was developed by the Jas.
+Jay Smith Company starting in the 1920's and onward.
 This company developed many of the shoreline communities in our area.

 The 1920 sales brochure marketing GBPA states that there was service to Grove Beach (train) Station but makes no mention of the Shore Line Electric Railway that ran through our Association back in the day.